-- Acquiring a block of shares from an existing shareholder normally can be completed more quickly and with fewer regulatory hurdles in comparison to a share subscription, and can be a form of transaction more conducive to supporting an investor's request for representations and warranties and indemnification from the selling shareholder (assuming the selling shareholder is not a purely financial investor).
+- Acquiring a block of shares from an existing shareholder normally can be completed more quickly and with fewer regulatory hurdles in comparison to a share subscription, and can be a transaction form more conducive to supporting an investor's request for representations and warranties and indemnification from the selling shareholder (assuming the selling shareholder is not a purely financial investor).
 However, a block trade is not a panacea as it is premised on the existence of a single shareholder owning a sufficient number of shares in the Public Company (which may not be the case) and the Public Company will receive none of the proceeds from the investor's share purchase (which could be viewed as an unattractive direction of funds from the investor's point of view if the Public Company has financial issues). - Because a new share allotment requires the approval of a Public Company's board of directors, acquiring shares directly from an issuer can occur only on a consensual basis (regardless of the number of shares to be allotted).
 A hostile investor will be left at the altar if it seeks to subscribe for shares directly from the issuer.
-A large new share allotment can be more cumbersome to implement in comparison to a block trade if the Public Company will
+A large new share allotment can be more cumbersome to implement in comparison to a block trade if the Public Company will allot 25% or more of its outstanding voting shares in a single transaction or series of related transactions to the same investor (or group of related investors) or the Public Company's controlling shareholder will change as a result of the proposed share allotment, because under such circumstances the Public Company must obtain either (i) an opinion from a person independent from the Public Company's management confirming the necessity and reasonableness of the proposed share allotment, or (ii) the vote of a majority of the Public Company's shareholders approving the proposed share allotment.
+On the other hand, while a new share allotment may take longer to complete than a block trade, it can offer a number of benefits to an investor, including providing the investor with due diligence access and the ability to negotiate ongoing board nomination and information access rights.